 Some drugs formulated for humans are bad for dogs — and can be lethal.
 Dramamine, however, is an exception.
-But that does not make it 100% safe.
+But that doesn’t mean it’s 100% safe for all dogs.

 Some symptoms of motion sickness in dogs include: